 GP Locum work (This work must always be recorded on GP Locum forms A, & B which can be downloaded from the NHS Pensions website.
 It must never be recorded on form SOLO or paid (as pooled pensionable income) into the practice accounts.
-A GP provider cannot record GP work as GP locum in their own practice)
+A GP provider cannot record locum work in their own practice i.e internal locum work, on Locum forms A & B)